 If any participant in the review/change process believes that the change process has been circumvented, unfairly implemented, or unduly delayed they will notify their AWFCG representative.
 The AWFCG is the final arbitrator for resolving procedural issues associated with the protection area change process.

-This page intentionally left almost blank.

 Protection Area Boundary Change Form

 Send completed change package to:

-BLM_AK_AFS_FirePlanning@blm.gov
+AFS Fire Planning Specialist: BLM_AK_AFS_FirePlanning@blm.gov